wragge/dfat-documents-web/_volumes/volume-3-1940-january-june/377-lord-caldecote-u-k-secretary-of-state-for-dominion-affairs-to-sir-geoffrey-whiskard-u-k-high-commissioner-in-australia.md

 I may add that we are urging the publication of Roosevelt's message, which in any case stands on record, but we have not yet received his consent.

  _

-1 &amp; 2 The number and time of dispatch have been taken from the Dominions Office copy in PRO: DO 114/113.
+1 & 2 The number and time of dispatch have been taken from the Dominions Office copy in PRO: DO 114/113.
 Parts of the text as received in Canberra were mutilated and some indecipherable words were omitted.
 The correct version of a significantly mutilated portion is given in footnote 9.
 Missing words are inserted in square brackets in the text.

 3 Winston S. Churchill.